top of page

 Just like we got cholesterol wrong, we may have been wrong about salt.

 Examination of the basis for the original dietary salt restrictions, reveals flaws in the research.
 Recent research has identified that low salt levels increase risk much more than high salt levels.
-A new study of thousands of people around the world has identified that there is an optimum level of salt consumption (3-6 grams per day)
+A new study of thousands of people around the world has identified that there is an optimum level of sodium consumption (3-6 grams per day)

 which is higher than current recommended levels.
 See below.